fantastic001/blog/_posts/2018-01-16-algorithm-analysis-in-fp.markdown

 	fact 1 = 1
 	fact n = n * fact (n-1)

 so if we calculate fact 100 and call it again, or call fact 99 we will get result immediately.
-Tihs is because in functional programming, function always returns the same result when called with the same parameters so this can be cached.
+This is because in functional programming, function always returns the same result when called with the same parameters so this can be cached.
 This is good for us when worrying about time but may be bad if we worry about space.
 This complicates our time analysis For example, consider Fibonacci number generator: